chetanmvarade/Teacher-Management-System/README.md

 4) Clicking "Back" switches back to the Manage Teacher Page.

 5) Clicking "Send Mail" sends an email (you need to configure the sender email properly).

+**Enable App Passwords**

+1) Go to your Google Account → Google App Passwords.

+2) Sign in (if required).

+3) Generate an "App Password":

+4) Select "Mail" as the app.

+5) Select "Other (Custom name)", type "Teacher Management", and click Generate.

+6) Copy the 16-character password shown on the screen.

+7) Update your Python code, replacing.

+8) Restart your program and test email sending again.